Masood Sarwer Wins 2022 High Note Global Prize in Photography

 Photography 4 Humanity News

-The winning image highlights the profound intersection of climate change and human rights.
-Sarwer’s winning photograph portrays Nurul Islam, an 80-year-old man sitting in a chair amidst the dismantling of his home in Malda, West Bengal.
-The striking image is accompanied by Islam’s heart-wrenching testimony: "Last week my wife died due to cardiac arrest and the following week we started dismantling our house when we heard the Ganges started eroding the land again."
+The winning image depicts Nurul Islam, an 80-year-old man seated in a chair amidst the dismantling of his own home.
+His testimony accompanies the photograph: “Last week my wife died due to cardiac arrest, and the following week we started dismantling our house when we heard the Ganges started eroding the land again.”
+Sarwer, a New Delhi-based documentary photographer whose practice focuses on the cultures and crises of West Bengal’s Murshidabad district where he grew up, has long documented what he calls the region’s slow violence.

 By News March 11, 2026